Relluem94s/RelluEssentials/README.md

 * Multi Language ressources (from Database)
 * Skill System with listener on blockbreak etc.
 * Fix some bugs with the treefeller (activate only sometimes pair with skill system)
+* sudo command and sudo chat player
+* log Playtime of Players
+* statistics command to show player stats like playtime, first and last played, avg playtime or others
+* check inv for incomplete stack of item for telekenesis event (drops item if no space is left)
 * the rest from the snippet textfile